seravee08/WideBaselineFeatureMatcher_PAMI/README.md

  - tilt: how many tilts you want to simulate in the affine process The rest of the parameters are the same with Changchang Wu's SiftGPU http://cs.unc.edu/~ccwu/siftgpu/manual.pdf

 The parameters inside bilateral_settings.txt are currently not recommended for tuning.
-Further instructions will coming soon.
+Further instructions will be coming soon.